 “Right.”
 A pause.
 “So… we talk, then.
 Otherwise, I’m going to start narrating the slow demise of my sanity.”

-Onyx didn’t answer.
-But his head tilted fractionally, a silent concession.
+Onyx didn’t answer, but he tilted his head fractionally, a silent concession.

-Minjae smiled faintly into the dark.
+He could hear Minjae’s smile in the words.
 “Knew I’d win that one.”

 Minjae crouched across from him, sleeves rolled up, a small toolkit splayed out on the ground.
 “I still can’t get over the fact you carry a wrench set but no snacks,” he muttered, blowing dust from a connector.
 “Who does that?”

-The faint light caught on the old burn scars tracing Minjae’s hands.
-Onyx had seen the lines before plenty of times, but he’d never really looked at them.
-They mapped over Minjae’s knuckles like pale circuitry, the skin pinched and uneven.
-Onyx knew some of the story — the escape, the fire, the servers gone up in smoke — but Minjae had never spoken of it in detail.
+Onyx watched him work, his fingers deft and unhurried.
+For someone who lived on jokes and deflection, Minjae turned into pure focus when he had something broken in front of him.
+It was almost comforting, the soft click of tools and controlled rhythm of his movements.
+The light caught on the old burn scars tracing Minjae’s hands.
+Onyx had seen them before plenty of times, but he’d never really looked at them.
+They mapped over Minjae’s knuckles like pale circuitry, lines uneven, intersecting, pinching the skin.
+Onyx knew some of the story — the sabotage, the fire, the escape, the NuYu servers gone up in smoke — but Minjae had never gone into detail about why, or the aftermath.

-Minjae didn’t notice the scrutiny; he was lost in the rhythm of repair, focused and calm.
-Onyx turned his gaze away, the thought settling somewhere deep and uncomfortable — admiration tangled with something quieter and harder to name.
-He shifted his damaged arm closer, the metal’s heat easing slightly under Minjae’s touch.
+Onyx turned his attention away, the thought settling somewhere deep and uncomfortable — admiration tangled with a quieter feeling, harder to name.
+He brought his damaged arm closer, the metal’s heat easing slightly under Minjae’s touch.
 Sparks had scorched the plating along the forearm, blackened in places.

 Minjae let out a low whistle.
 “You’ve been running this joint past safe threshold for a while.”